FreeXR/freexr-guides/privatequest-setup.md

 - In PrivateQuest
 	- Let PrivateQuest scan for your headset.
 If you've properly factory reset your headset, it *should* show up in the list here.
 If it does not, join our discord and ask for help.
    	- Connect to the headset.
+   	- In the settings, go to DeviceKey, copy whatever's in there and paste it somewhere safe just in case.
+   	- Then, press `Generate`, confirm your action, then press `Set`, and confirm again.
+   	- Back out of the settings page
+	- Now in the init tab, press `Set DeviceKey`
-	- `init` -> `Set DeviceKey` -- This claims the headset so that private quest is the only authority that can control it!
+ 	- Doing all this has made it so that PrivateQuest is the only authority with control over your headset!
+Meta's phone app can no longer control it.

-Optionally, if you want to log your quest in to your meta horizon account:
+   	- In the Config tab, press `Set time`

+Now if you want a meta-less setup, in the Init tab, press `Set combined token`.

+If you want a logged in setup, use this instead:

-- Init ->
+- In the Init tab:
 	- Set Oculus and Meta Access tokens to the value of `MetaProfileGenericAuthMap` above
 	- Set Oculus and Meta User ID to the value of `METAUserID`

-### 4.1.
-Disable System Software Updates
-These steps will disable the built in system software updater as an extra measure.
-However, this is not foolproof!
+Finally:

+- Init -> `Skip NUX`

+Let it reboot.
+Once you're in, proceed with disabling software updates:

+> [!NOTE]
+> This is not foolproof!
 There have been documented cases of people's headsets being force upgraded by unknown means despite applying this command.
 Later on in the guide, we'll take care of that risk.
-For now, apply this:

 - In PrivateQuest
   - Headset -> Config -> OTA Update -> Get -- This will move the toggle to ON position